NaderSGHIR/MongoDates/README.md

 # MongoDates
-a simple way to vor a value of JSON field depending on format on its JSON Schema (specially date / datetime format for mongodb)?
-Examples: JSON:
+A simple way to format a date / date-time value of JSON field depending on format on its JSON Schema.

+Example:

+JSON:
 ```javascript
 {
   "firstName": "Jhon",